 2. CDL availability.
 Started project in June of 03.
-Everyone on board A no brainer as the only development was wood.
-Ilion handed off this important product to Boyds, a new vendor that has stumbled.
+Everyone on board.
+A no brainer as the only development was wood.
+Ition handed off this important product to Boyds, a new vendor that has stumbled.
 Bottom-line we are not warehousing guns because wood isn't available.
 This in my opinion is inexecusible because the level of difficulty was not high nor was the level of urgency to get it done.

 3. We need a single body with authority and accountability for the status of production and new products.
-Currently, there is not a single body held accountable, therefore sales and marketing finds it difficult to get direct, real and timely feedback on such issues.
+Currently, there is not a single body held accountable, therefore sales and marketing finds it difficult to get direct, real and timely feedback of such issues.
 Maybe the position is Superintendent of Production and Development.
 Our score keeping is suffering.

 4. The plant needs to break the mentality of guns per day to the warehouse.
 That just kills us if they are not producing the mix to schedule.
-Quantity isn't the answer. have forecasted (new products).
+Quantity isn't the answer.
+Line item effectiveness is what we need focus en..., i.e. making products for which we have orders and have forecasted (new products).

 5. I think we need to review our wood strategy.
-Sure everyone says S&K is screwing us...i.e. the large manufacturing variences they throw.
+Sure everyone says S&K is screwing us... i.e. the large manufacturing variences they throw.
 But I would ask, are we doing the foundation work so that S&K can execute correctly?
-I've heard some stories that make my hair stand on end with respect to 332 wood....lack of norbides ect.
+I've heard some stories that make my hair stand on end with respect to 332 wood...lack of norbides ect.